Model Reprogramming: Resource-Efficient Cross-Domain Machine Learning: Model Reprogramming Framework

-\paragraph{Discrete data domain} \begin{itemize}[leftmargin=*] \item \textit{Representation reprogramming via dictionary learning (R2DL)} \cite{vinod2020reprogramming}: Let $\cV_\cS \in \bbR^{N_\cS \times d}$ and $\cV_\cT \in \bbR^{N_\cT \times d}$ denote the vocabulary matrix of the source-domain and target-domain tokens, respectively, where the rows of $\cV_\cS$ and $\cV_\cT$ represent their token embedding vectors with the same dimension $d$ while their token numbers $N_\cS$ and $N_\cT$ can be different.
+\paragraph{Discrete data domain} \begin{itemize}[leftmargin=*] \item \textit{Representation reprogramming via dictionary learning (R2DL)} \cite{vinod2023reprogramming}: Let $\cV_\cS \in \bbR^{N_\cS \times d}$ and $\cV_\cT \in \bbR^{N_\cT \times d}$ denote the vocabulary matrix of the source-domain and target-domain tokens, respectively, where the rows of $\cV_\cS$ and $\cV_\cT$ represent their token embedding vectors with the same dimension $d$ while their token numbers $N_\cS$ and $N_\cT$ can be different.
 R2DL transforms the embedding in $\cV_\cS$ obtained from a pre-trained language model to represent the embedding in $\cV_\cT$ by finding the parameters $\theta \in \bbR^{d\times d}$ such that $\cV_\cT \approx \cV_\cS \theta$, where a dictionary learning algorithm such as the K-SVD solver \cite{aharon2006k} is used to obtain a column-wise sparse solution $\theta$.
 Then $\theta$ is further updated with the output mapping layer and a task-specific loss.
-In the reduced-data setting, the authors show improved performance over training from scratch when reprogramming pre-trained English language models (e.g., BERT and LSTM) for bio-chemical sequence classification including toxicity and antimicrobial peptide prediction.
+In the reduced-data setting, the authors show improved performance over training from scratch when reprogramming pre-trained English language models (e.g., BERT and LSTM) for biochemical sequence classification including toxicity and antimicrobial peptide prediction.
+The same idea has been extended to protein sequence generation tasks \cite{igor_reprogramming_2023}.

 \item \textit{Word-level adversarial reprogramming (WARP)} \cite{hambardzumyan2021warp}: WARP inserts trainable prompt tokens to a pre-trained masked language model and uses a trainable dense layer for the output mapping.
-On the GLUE benchmark, WARP attains a comparable performance to modern language models while having a much less number of trainable parameters.
-The authors also demonstrate the data efficiency of WARP in the few-shot setting.
-The results suggest that model reprogramming can be a resource-efficient approach for knowledge transfer from large pre-trained language models to downstream tasks. \end{itemize}
+On the GLUE benchmark, WARP attains a comparable performance to modern language models while having a much smaller number of trainable parameters.
+The authors also demonstrate the data efficiency of WARP in the few-shot setting. \end{itemize}